Colleges prepare for students returning to campus during pandemic

 TOPEKA, Kan.
-(KSNT) – Students are preparing for a different type of college experience as the beginning of school nears.
+(KSNW) – Students are preparing for a different type of college experience as the beginning of school nears.

 School starts back up in less than two weeks for some colleges in Kansas.
 Officials are hoping that students feel confident when they return during the coronavirus pandemic.